Marian Catholic High School (Illinois): Athletics

 Marian Catholic is a member of the East Suburban Catholic Conference and participates in state tournaments sponsored by the Illinois High School Association.

-The school sponsors interscholastic sports teams for both men and women in basketball, cross country, lacrosse, golf, soccer, tennis, track and field, and volleyball.
-The school sponsors baseball, football, and wrestling for men, while sponsoring cheerleading, softball, water polo, and swimming and diving for women.
+The school sponsors interscholastic sports teams for both men and women in basketball, cross country, golf, soccer, tennis, track and field, and volleyball.
+The school sponsors baseball, football, and wrestling for men, while sponsoring cheerleading and softball for women.

 While not sponsored by the IHSA, Marian Catholic also sponsors interscholastic teams for men and women in fencing.
 The fencing teams compete as a part of the Great Lakes High School Fencing Conference.

 The following teams have placed in the top four of their respective state tournament sponsored by the IHSA: